yeastrc/mason/mason_doc/readme.md

 Building a module comprises two major steps:

 ### 1. Build a data parser to generate `requestParams`
+Typically the source data will define start and end points for sequence annotations, confidence scores, and possibly URLs to visit for more information.
+All of these data must be converted into the <a href="request_params.md">`requestParams` format that Mason is expecting</a>.

 ### 2. Define the callback functions passed into `callbackFunctionsObj`